-The four largest objects were selected for variogram analysis for BST (Figure 16), the three largest mineralisation objects were selected for variogram analysis for BDT1, BDT2 and BDT3 areas, and the two largest objects were selected for variogram analysis for BMT1 and BMT3.
+The largest objects were selected for variogram analysis for BMT3.
 This analysis confirmed that the deposits have similar styles of mineralisation which were interpreted as being comprised of north or northeast- striking lodes with striking degrees of approximately 0-15°.
-Lodes dip at varying angles of inclination and are typically between 60 and 80° for BST, BDT1 & BDT2 & BDT3, and BMT1 & BMT3.
-BST dips to the west, BDT1 & BDT2 & BDT3 dip to the east, BMT1 dips to the SE, and BMT3 dips NW.
+Lodes dip at varying angles of inclination and are typically between 60 and 80° for BMT3 to the NW.